sdcio/docs/docs/getting-started/basic-usage.md

 ///

 ### Verification

+When running the below command you are provides with an overview of all the SDCIO originating CRs in the system

 ```bash
 kubectl get sdc
 ```

-The output provides an overview of all the SDCIO originating CRs.

 First of all the `Ready` flag of the `Schema` CR is expected to be `True`.
 Which indicates, that the provided Yang Schema was successfully downloaded.
 Next, the `DiscoveryRule` is supposed to be `Ready=True`, which is a pre-requisite for the `Target` to be created by the `DiscoverRule` controller.